mrucker/mrucker.github.io/_posts/2020-03-14-a-set-theory-primer.md

 # Interpretation

 Sets are often described as collections of objects.
-However, such a description, while helpful for intuitive understanding, isn't strictly necessary for the theory to hold.
-Rather, as is the case with many abstract mathematical theories, the results and contributions of set theory have been found to be true many families of items (e.g., boolean-valued modelsrather than collections of objects).
+However, such a description, while helpful for intuitive understanding, isn't strictly necessary for the theory.
+Rather, as is the case with many abstract mathematical theories, the theory supports many concrete interpretations (e.g., boolean-valued functions rather than collections of objects).

 # History